-Along with protein, your urine could hold more signs that your kidneys aren’t working properly.
+Along with protein, your urine could hold more signs that your kidneys aren’t working properly—one of the preeclampsia signs.
 If you notice that you’re not peeing much, it could be because of the constriction of your blood vessels from rising blood pressure.
 “When preeclampsia becomes severe a person can start to produce less urine or even stop making urine altogether,” Dr. Soto says.
 If this happens, call your doctor immediately.
-(Check out these nine pregnancy myths that doctors want you to ignore!)
+Don’t ignore this preeclampsia sign, but you can disregard these 9 pregnancy myths that doctors want you to ignore!

 Preeclampsia usually occurs in the third trimester—which is when pregnant women are most prone to normal swelling due to fluid retention, according to ACOG.
 But one of the preeclampsia symptoms can be swelling, so how can you tell the difference?
 Look to the face.
-Swelling in the face and hands is more worrisome, because swelling of the feet and lower extremities is more common during pregnancy.
-“Swelling occurs during preeclampsia in part because of the relatively low protein level in the blood stream, and also due to leaking of water from the blood stream into the tissues,” Dr. Pollio says.
+Swelling in the face and hands is more worrisome because swelling of the feet and lower extremities are more common during pregnancy.
+“Swelling occurs during preeclampsia in part because of the relatively low protein level in the bloodstream, and also due to the leaking of water from the bloodstream into the tissues,” Dr. Pollio says.

 Nausea or vomiting

 Morning sickness should disappear after the first trimester, so if you all of a sudden have nausea or vomiting in the second or third trimester, chances are it’s caused by something else.
 A study out of Norway showed that women who had nausea or vomiting in pregnancy had a greater chance of having preeclampsia.
 “Nausea or vomiting can occur due to stress on the liver from leaky blood vessels,” Dr. Pollio explains.
 Even so, doctors may write it off as being caused by other things like the flu or gallbladder issues, according to the Preeclampsia Foundation, so make sure your doctor checks your blood pressure and urine for other signs of preeclampsia.
-(Check out these weird scientific explanations behind your bizarre pregnancy cravings.)
+Your tastebuds during pregnancy can get pretty strange.
+These are the weird scientific explanations behind your bizarre pregnancy cravings.